 Key Audit Matters Auditor's Response Recoverability of Export Trade Receivable Audit Procedure As at the year end March 31, 2019 Trade receivable includes, Export trade receivable amounting to Rs.
 3653.06 lacs doubtful of recovery.
 Permission is pending with RBI for its w/off.
 We have verified the documents filed by company with RBI and RBI has recommended to recover the dues.
 However company has made adequate provision for the same.
-Accuracy of recognition, measurement, presentation and disclosures of revenues and other related balances in view of adoption of Ind AS 115 "Revenue from Contracts with Customers" (new revenue accounting standard) • the operating effectiveness of the internal control, relating
+Accuracy of recognition, measurement, presentation and disclosures of revenues and other related balances in view of adoption of Ind AS 115 "Revenue from Contracts with Customers" (new revenue accounting standard) We assessed the Company's process to identify the impact the operating effectiveness of the internal control, relating

 Key Audit Matters Auditor's Response accounting standard contains disclosures which involves collation of information in respect of disaggregated revenue and periods over which the remaining performance obligations will be satisfied subsequent to the balance sheet date.
-We have performed the following procedures:Read, analysed and identified the distinct performance Lease Expired Audit Procedures Company has storage tank terminal at Haldia on lease from We have checked the lease agreement and application of

-Kolkata Port Trust, Haldia Dock Complex.
-The lease of the same expired on 15/03/2018 and renewal of lease is in process. is highly probable that lease will be renewed.
+Lease Expired Audit Procedures Company has storage tank terminal at Haldia on lease from Kolkata Port Trust, Haldia Dock Complex.
+The lease of the same expired on 15/03/2018 and renewal of lease is in process.